The Farhani family and OCRA support group

-In March 2021, OCRA completed a sponsorship application and it was filed with the Canadian government in September 2021, as soon as “application space” became available.
+In March 2021, OCRA completed a sponsorship application and it was filed with the Canadian government in September 2021.
 Funds for the sponsorship are coming almost entirely from our Australian colleagues.

 The family was interviewed by the Canadian Embassy Visa Office in March, 2022, and they finally arrived in Canada in mid-January 2023.